JonasJurczok/factorio-todo-list/README.md

 ## Changelog

+### 16.0.2
+* Added sorting of tasks.
+Thanks to Tarrke for the reminder, input and code examples

 ### 16.0.1
 * Updates are now transfered on demand and not every 250ms anymore.
 This should improve performance by a lot.